oppiliappan/site/posts/onivim_sucks.md

 which prohibits redistribution in both object code and source code formats.

-Onivim's source code is available on [GitHub](https://github.com/onivim/oni2), but its licences make it fall under the 'source availabe' category and not 'open source'.
+Onivim's source code is available on [GitHub](https://github.com/onivim/oni2), but its licences make it fall under the 'source available' category and not 'open source'.
 They do mention that the source code trickles down to the [oni2-mit](https://github.com/onivim/oni2-mit) repo, which contains (not yet) MIT-licensed code, **18 months** after each commit to the original repo.